Premier Xi jumps in with more verbal support

 Earlier this morning RBA Deputy Governor Debelle said he had an open mind on what constitutes full employment.
 His remarks come after data last week showed the unemployment rate falling to 5.0%, a 6-1/2 year low and a rate that many viewed as the full employment rate.
 Last week, Debelle had said that that it is possible the country’s jobless rate would have to fall further than on previous occasions before wage growth would increase at a faster pace.

 A slow start to US GDP week

 There’s not much to excite on the data front today, with US Chicago Fed activity index for September the only release of note.
 We also see Canada’s August wholesale sales.
 Things remain quiet until Wednesday when we see Markit flash PMIs for Germany, the Eurozone and the US.
 Wednesday also sees the Bank of Canada’s rate decision, where economists are evenly split whether we will get a rate hike or not.
 The ECB rate decision follows on Thursday but the main event is left until Friday, with the release of US Q3 GDP numbers, which are expected to slow to 3.3% y/y from Q2’s 4.2%.
 At 3.3%, this would still be the highest growth since Q3 2016.

-The full MarketPulse data calendar can be viewed here: https://www.marketpulse.com/economic-events/
+You can view the full MarketPulse data calendar at https://www.marketpulse.com/economic-events/